hdave25/Content-based-Travel-Place-Recommendation-System/README.md

 The recommendations are generated based on individual user's preferences.
 Most similar travel places are recommended according to cosine similarity matrix.

+The recommendations contains name and type of the travel place.
 Here are some of the results:

 ![Result](./Results/1.JPG)